Thursday's Scottish Gossip

 Serie A club Bologna remain strongly interested in Calvin Ramsay, but they will likely have to sell Rangers target Andreas Skov Olsen to finance the £4m purchase of the 18-year-old Aberdeen right-back who is also attracting interest from Premier League clubs like Manchester United, according to Tutto Mercato Web.
 (Scottish Daily Express)

-Aberdeen midfielder Lewis Ferguson says he was too busy preparing for Tuesday's match against Rangers, when he scored the equaliser from the penalty spot, to take much notice of a wild report suggesting Cagliari are interested in taking him on loan before paying £3.5m for him in the summer should they avoid relegation from Serie A. (Scottish Daily Express)
+Aberdeen midfielder Lewis Ferguson says he was too busy preparing for Tuesday's match with Rangers, against whom he scored the equaliser from the penalty spot, to take much notice of a wild report suggesting Cagliari are interested in taking the 22-year-old on loan before paying £3.5m for him in the summer should they avoid relegation from Serie A. (Scottish Daily Express)

 Millwall manager Gary Rowett admits he is powerless to stop 15-year-old Zak Lovelace, who has been watched regularly by Rangers this season, leaving the club, with the striker also attracting interest from a number of clubs including Leicester City and former club Brighton & Hove Albion.
 (Daily Record)